A Chaplain’s Work

 In serving the community of Wake Forest, Ed was the spiritual leader, whether the community was in celebration, reflection, or mourning.
 Yet this was more than a one-person job!
 As University Chaplain, he knew that the increasingly diverse community required a number of spiritual leaders on the campus.
 As various denominations began to support their own chaplains based at Wake Forest, Ed supported and nurtured the Campus Ministry group.
 He enjoyed the rich collaborations with these colleagues through campus-wide programs.
 [The following page on Spiritual Leadership discusses campus ministry, the Baptist Student Union, Pre-school Conference, and other programs.]

-Ed officiated at countless weddings of Wake Forest couples.
 He organized and led funerals to honor those who had passed away.
-He supported the families and friends of those who had passed away, either by by illness, accident, or suicide.
+He supported the families and friends of those who had died, whether by illness, accident, or suicide.
 Chaplain Christman was the guide through grief, confusion, and despair.
-Ed’s longevity of service has meant that he has buried many of his own friends and colleagues.

-Thomas A. Bland, Jr. ’78, Senior Minister, First Baptist Church, Morganton, NC: “I have a memory that stems from my junior year, specifically from the rather harsh winter of 1977.
+Thomas A. Bland, Jr. ’78, Minister Emeritus, First Baptist Church, Morganton, NC: “I have a memory that stems from my junior year, specifically from the rather harsh winter of 1977.
 I remember how very kind Dr. Christman was to me when, finally, I responded to an overture from him in the form of a card he had sent to me.
 I made an appointment to see him in his office, and there, with some guardedness at first on my part, I laid before him what I saw at the time as my challenges and aspirations.
 My mother had died at the end of my freshman year, an event that frankly colored all of the rest of my time at Wake Forest, but a tragedy that I was very hesitant to discuss in depth with almost everyone, especially members of the clergy.
-But I remember from that cold day the warmth that Dr. Christman extended to me as gradually, in the course of that conversation, I opened up and shared something of that pain, along with whatever else, of a more trivial nature, happened to be on my mind.
-He gave me a greater gift that day than he ever realized — a willingness simply to listen, and not to judge.
-I have never forgotten his simple kindness to me, and I have tried in my years of ministry to extend it to others who, perhaps with even greater guardedness, have finally sought me out and shared whatever they needed to with me.”